yashashjain/CAN_Bus_ESD_Proj/README.md

 *Keywords—Bandgap reference circuit, Analog integrated circuit, Operational amplifier, low voltage, Curvature Compensation.*

 ## <a name="Introduction"></a>Introduction
 Bandgap references (BGR) are circuits that provide a temperature and supply independent output voltage.
 Voltage references are among the most important building blocks in current analog and mixed signal circuits and are a critical component of any SoC.
-This calls for low voltage opera- tion, while simultaneously ensuring that the generated output voltage is insensitive to temperature and power supply varia- tions.
+This calls for low voltage operation, while simultaneously ensuring that the generated output voltage is insensitive to temperature and power supply variations.

 ## <a name="Tools"></a>Tools Used
 - Synopsys Custom Compiler: This tool helped in designing various circuits at transistor level.